Ranzeplay/InstantMarker/README.md

 Install the mod, join a server or your single player world and press Z (you can change to other keys in Key Binding settings).

+### Configuration

+You can modify global configurations in mod menu.

+Also, we provided a command system that you can change configurations temporarily in game.

 ### Commands

 All in one root command: `/im`